cyrille-leclerc/opentelemetry-service-dashboard/README.md

-# OpenTelemetry Service Dashboard
+# Lightweight APM for OpenTelemetry

-Grafana dashboard for OpenTelemetry services: visualize inbound and outbound RED metrics for HTTP and RPC calls as well as service logs and traces.
+Instrument your applications using OpenTelemetry SDKs and send traces, metrics, and logs to [Tempo](https://grafana.com/oss/tempo/) for traces, a Prometheus-compatible database like [Mimir](https://grafana.com/oss/mimir/) for metrics, and [Loki](https://grafana.com/oss/loki/) for logs.
+This dashboard provides a centralized view of your application's health and performance.

+For a fully managed observability stack, consider using [Grafana Cloud](https://grafana.com/products/cloud/).

 ![Grafana dashboard for OpenTelemetry services](docs/images/otel-svc-dashboard-screenshot-01.png)